Blue Peter: 2021–present

-On 3 June 2021, the show received a refresh with a new logo, title sequence, music and studio.
-This was the first major refresh since the show's move to Salford in 2011.

-On 24 June 2021, Lindsey Russell announced that she would be leaving the show, after eight years.
-Her final show aired on 15 July 2021.

 On 17 June 2022, Adam Beales announced that he would be leaving the show, in July 2022, after 2 years.
 His final show aired on 15 July 2022.
 He announced on YouTube that he was gay the next week on 22 July 2022.
 On 22 October 2022, former presenter Helen Skelton danced a Charleston with professional partner Gorka Marquez on Strictly Come Dancing to the Blue Peter theme tune as a part of the celebrations of BBC's 100th Anniversary.
 On 25 October 2022, Joel Mawhinney was announced as the latest presenter.
 Mawhinney is a Northern Irish magician and content creator from Bangor, County Down who first appeared as a guest in summer 2018.
 He is known for his illusions on social media where he has a large following.
 He also starred in his own BBC Northern Ireland TV series Life is Magic in 2020.
 Mawhinney became the 41st Blue Peter presenter.

 On 3 February 2023, Richie Driss announced that after 4 years he would leave the show.
 His last show aired on 3 March.
 On 6 March 2023 a new presenter (the show's 42nd) was announced; Abby Cook.
 Her first show was aired four days later on 10 March.
 Cook is a wheelchair user from Falkirk who has worked with Forth Valley Disability Sport and as a mental health project administrator for Scottish Disability Sport.
 She also trains twice a week with Paralympians as part of the Forth Valley Flyers.
 On 15 January 2024, the BBC announced that Shini Muthukrishnan would become the 43rd presenter and would make her debut later that week.
 Muthukrishnan is a content creator from Stafford.
 A graduate from King's College London, she taught children in Hong Kong during her gap year and volunteered at a youth camp in Birmingham.